Where Lowe's Companies Stands With Analysts

 |0

-This current average has increased by 12.37% from the previous average price target of $195.29.
+This current average represents a 10.4% increase from the previous average price target of $199.64.

 How Are Analyst Ratings Determined?